 Now, assuming the market cap rate is still 8% after you complete your value-add strategy, the value of the building will be $550,000/.08 or 6,875,000, which means you created a 1,375,000 in value with your improvements.

 What’s a good yield on cost relative to the market cap rate?
 Ultimately, this is subjective and depends, but developers typically aim for a development spread of 150 – 250 basis points.

 Yield on Cost Limitations

-The yield on cost is based on net operating income for a single year and does not consider all of the other years in the holding period.
+The yield on cost is based on net operating income for a single year and does not consider all the other years in the holding period.
 This can lead to conclusions based on incomplete data.

 Creating a multiyear proforma allows you to gain insight into what happens over the entire holding period.
 This also enables you to consider a range of expected outcomes to determine the best, worst, and most likely scenarios.
-Creating a multiyear proforma can be a difficult and time consuming task but our Proforma software can make this process much faster and easier.
+Creating a multiyear proforma can be a difficult and time-consuming task, but our Proforma software can make this process much faster and easier.

-In this article we discussed the yield on cost in real estate.
+In this article, we discussed the yield on cost in real estate.
 First, we defined the yield on cost and looked at the yield on cost formula.
 Then we looked at three specific examples of how to calculate the yield on cost for a real estate development, a value-add project, and specific renovations.
-Finally we reviewed the difference between the yield on cost and the development spread, and how the yield on cost compares to the cap rate.
+Finally, we reviewed the difference between the yield on cost and the development spread, and how the yield on cost compares to the cap rate.
 Finally, we discussed the limitations of the yield on cost.